cnobach/klayvio_formatter/README.md

 ## Running the Application

-* Create folders called 'input_files' & 'output_files' in the project directory
-* Save your files in need of processing into the 'input_files' folder
-  * If you have already done this - delete the existing files in both the 'input_files' and 'output_files' folders
 * In the terminal, run the following command:
   * `python main.py`
-* The new files will now be saved in the 'output_files' directory
+* The new files will be processed and saved in the *output_files* folder in the project directory.

 ## Deactivating Venv